 I got one late fee and for every month I didn't pay it they added 40. then they took money from my rent pymnt to pay late charges which made be get more late charges and unpaid rent. then tried to evict.
 Is that okay?

 Do you have a lease which allows him to charge you late fees as additional rent?
 If you do, then it is considered rent, and every month you haven't paid it, it could be considered late.
-If you don't have a lease or it doesn't state that the late fees are considered rent, then he can't enforce that...Read more »
+If you don't have a lease or it doesn't state that the late fees are considered rent, then he...Read more »

 she has not paid anything for over a year for water, taxes etc. The home has gone to me and my brother and we have given her several changes to leave or pay a fair monthly amount.
 She ignores everything.
 It is actually costing me money for her to live there.
 I am a single mother and recently...
 Read more »